 Cheers and thank you once again.

-Guests have access to everything in
+Guests have access to everywhere in

 the house.
 Cook if you want, relax, watch tv, browse the internet, etc. Hang out on the garden balcony and sip a drink, a beer, etc.

 Interaction with Guests

 I am available to interact as much or as little as possible as everyone has a different requirement.
 I am normally working part time some days in the week.

 I love that my neighbourhood is small and friendly with unique local shops.
 I am a huge supporter of small business.

 24 hour transit 30 seconds from the house.
 Bicycles also available to borrow if you wish - locks and helmets provided.
 It's the best way to see the city.
 The 501 transit route runs east to the beaches and west through the downtown and beyond - 24 hours...$3 for transit in Toronto - always get a transfer and connect to subway, buses, etc for your trip.

 Car rentals - Advantage Car Rental 30 seconds from the house along Queen Street East